Juan Carlos del Valle: Work

 That same year he drew thirty-five portraits of the singer Chavela Vargas, whom he had met a year earlier in Tepoztlán, Morelos.
 The collection was exhibited in June 2012 at the Centro Cultural de España en México, Mexico City.

-In March 2013 Del Valle presented the commemorative exhibition honoring the twentieth anniversary of the Museo Felipe Santiago Gutiérrez of the Instituto Mexiquense de Cultura, in the city of Toluca.
+In March 2013, Del Valle presented the commemorative exhibition honoring the twentieth anniversary of the Museo Felipe Santiago Gutiérrez of the Instituto Mexiquense de Cultura, in the city of Toluca.
 The exhibition Para comerte mejor ("The Better to Eat You With"), composed of sixty-five medium- and small-format oil on canvas works done from 2009 to 2012, marked a shift from the subject matter dealt with by the artist in previous stages of his work and explored new concerns.
 The collection had been presented earlier in the Centro Cultural Isidro Fabela, in the Museo Casa del Risco in Mexico City.

-Del Valle was the first Latin American artist to be invited to show his work at the Museum of Biblical Art in Dallas, Texas.
-His show Temptation, which opened in September, 2013, consisted of fifty-two small- and medium-format paintings of mass-produced snack foods, exploring the transition between the duality of human nature and the point of inflection between the sacred and the profane, which is found in temptation.
-Activities organized in parallel with the show included a symposium at the University of Texas at Dallas on 23 March 2014, focusing on the relationship between food, art, culture, health, and religion.

-In April 2014, Del Valle's intervened self-portrait Yo... ("Me...")
-(2010) was selected to form part of the international traveling exhibition from the José Pinto Mazal Collection, Messico Circa 2000, which opened at Miramare Castle in Trieste, Italy, before moving on to Lomellini Palace in Turin, Italy, and then to Gjethuset, Frederiksvaerk, Denmark and to the Cultural Institute of Mexico in Paris, France.
-The artist presented his show Yo Mero ("Me, Myself and I"), based on the selfie, at the Gallery of the Ministry of Economy in Mexico City, in March, 2015.
+Del Valle participated in a performance of Engelbert Humperdinck’s opera Hansel and Gretel at the Fine Arts Palace in Mexico City in February 2013, featuring a curtain designed by him.
+He was the first Latin American artist to show his work at the Museum of Biblical Art in Dallas, Texas.
+His show Temptation, which opened in September, 2013, consisted of 52 paintings of mass-produced snack foods, exploring the transition human nature and the point of inflection between the sacred and the profane.
+In April 2014, Del Valle's self-portrait Yo... ("Me...")
+(2010) was selected for the international traveling exhibition Messico Circa 2000 from the José Pinto Mazal Collection.
+The exhibition opened at Miramare Castle in Trieste, Italy before moving on to other locations.
+In March 2015, Del Valle presented his show Yo Mero ("Me, Myself and I"), based on the selfie, at the Gallery of the Ministry of Economy in Mexico City.
+In 2017, he was invited by Grover Wilkins to project 9 paintings onto the backdrop of the Dallas City Performance Hall as part of an interdisciplinary and multicultural collaboration.

-Because of his interest in generating experiences that expand upon painting and intersect with other disciplines, Del Valle participated in the February 2013 performance of Engelbert Humperdinck’s opera Hansel and Gretel at the Fine Arts Palace in Mexico City, featuring a curtain designed by him.
-In 2017, Grover Wilkins, director of the Orchestra of New Spain from Dallas, Texas, invited Juan Carlos del Valle to project 9 paintings onto the backdrop of the Dallas City Performance Hall.
-The projections were part of an interdisciplinary and multicultural collaboration in which two different performances took place: Francesco Corselli's Misa Ave Maris Stella alternated with flamenco dance led by choreographer Danica Sena.